acenet-arc/ACENET_Summer_School_Dask/_episodes/computations.md

 > {: .solution}
 {: .challenge}

 In the last exercise we learned that our "computations" do not parallelize as well as the `time.sleep()` function did previously.
 To explore this lets take a look at the CPU efficiency of our jobs.
 To do this we can use the `seff` command which outputs stats for a job after it has completed given the **JobID** including the CPU efficiency.
 But where do we get the JobID?
-To get the JobID we ca run our jobs in the background by appending the `&` character to our `srun` command.
+To get the JobID we can run our jobs in the background by appending the `&` character to our `srun` command.
 Once we have our job running in the background we check on it in the queue to get the JobID.

 To make it a little easier to see what is going on in our queue lets create an alias for the `squeue` command with some extra options.

 ~~~
-% alias sqcm="squeue -u $USER -o'%.7i %.9P %.8j %.6u %.2t %.5M %.5D %.4C %.5m %N'"
+$ alias sqcm="squeue -u $USER -o'%.7i %.9P %.8j %.6u %.2t %.5M %.5D %.4C %.5m %N'"
 ~~~
-{: .bash}
+{: .language-bash}

 Now we can run the command `sqcm` and get only our jobs (not everyones) and also additional information about our jobs, for example how many cores and how much memory was requested.